memc-rs/memc-rs/README.md

 firefox ../target/debug/coverage/index.html
 ```

-The purpose in the future is to have coverage ~90%.
+The plan in the future is to have coverage ~90%.

 ### Integration testing